build-on-aws/content/tutorials/refactor-spaces-copilot-cli/index.md

 3. **Deploy the refactor environment** (20 minutes): In this module, you will deploy a Refactor Spaces environment.
 This will set up the infrastructure to incrementally refactor your application.
 You will then register the monolith from the previous step as a default route in Refactor Spaces.

 4. **Break the monolith** (20 minutes): In this module, you will break the Node.js application into several interconnected services.
-Then you will push each service 's image to an Amazon Elastic Container Registry (Amazon ECR) repository.
+Then you will push each service's image to an Amazon Elastic Container Registry (Amazon ECR) repository.

 5. **Deploy microservices** (30 minutes): In this module, you will deploy your Node.js application as a set of interconnected services behind an Application Load Balancer.
 Then, you will use Refactor Spaces to re-route traffic from the monolith to the microservices.